Eyevinn/streaming-onboarding/README.md

 - [Demystifying HTML5 Video Player:](https://medium.com/@eyevinntechnology/demystifying-html5-video-player-e480846328f0) Under the hood of a HTML video player for video streaming

-- [How to build your own streaming video HTML player:](https://medium.com/@eyevinntechnology/how-to-build-your-own-streaming-video-html-player-6ee85d4d078a) Under the hood of a HTML video player

 - [How video streaming works on the web: An introduction:](https://medium.com/canal-tech/how-video-streaming-works-on-the-web-an-introduction-7919739f7e1) An introduction to video streaming in JavaScript

 - [Cloud Gaming:](https://medium.com/@eyevinntechnology/cloud-gaming-1e6de02f478a) Explaining what Cloud Gaming is, what advantages and disadvantages it has compared to normal gaming

-- [Using ffmpeg and SRT to Transport Video Signal to the Cloud:](https://medium.com/@eyevinntechnology/using-ffmpeg-and-srt-to-transport-video-signal-to-the-cloud-7160960f846a) Using SRT (Secure Reliable Transport) and ffmpeg to transport the video signal to the cloud

 ## Video Quality